-Matsa and Miller (2011) and Ahern and Dittmar (2012) investigate how a change in Norwegian legislation, which required that beginning in 2007 at least 40% of the directors of Norwegian firms be women, impacted upon the performance of these firms.
-Matsa and Miller (2011) found a decrease in their profitability, and Ahern and Dittmar (2012) found, similarly, a decrease in their value.
-However, these studies examine boards that became genderbalanced at one fell swoop, immediately upon the change in legislation.
-Consequently, they do not study a steady state in which the demand and supply for women directors is in equilibrium.
-For as these studies demonstrate, the sudden demand for female directors had a simultaneous side-effect: the new female board-members appointed were younger and less experienced than the men and the women directors that were already serving on the boards of the Norwegian firms.
-Hence, the decline in firm performance was not necessarily caused by the rise in the percentage of women directors; rather, it may well have been caused by the rise in the percentage of young and inexperienced directors.
-Accordingly, research on "steady state" boards that have not experienced a recent market shock in the demand and supply of the directors of the minority gender may be beneficial.
+A unique setting in which boards did become gender-balanced occurred following Norwegian legislation, which required that, beginning in 2007, at least 40% of the directors of Norwegian firms be women.
+As a result of this this quota, Matsa and Miller (2012) found that the profitability of these firms decreased, and Ahern and Dittmar (2012) found, similarly, a decrease in their value.
+However, these studies examine boards that became gender-balanced at one fell swoop, immediately upon the change in legislation.
+As these studies demonstrate, the sudden demand for female directors had a side effect: the new women directors appointed were younger and less experienced compared to both the men and women directors previously serving on these boards.
+Hence, as Ahern and Dittmar (2012) note, because these two changes occurred simultaneously, it is not possible to determine whether the decline in firm performance is due to the rise in the percentage of women directors, or alternatively, because the board became younger and less experienced.
+Accordingly, research on "steady state" boards that have not experienced a recent shock in the demand and supply of the directors of the minority gender may be beneficial.

 Boards are teams that conduct different types of complex tasks that require coordination among the team members.
-For this reason, the literature on the impact of gender on the working of teams may shed light on the impact of the gender of directors on their team work.
+For this reason, I will briefly touch upon the literature on the impact of gender on the working of teams may shed light on the impact of the gender of directors on their team work.
 Bear and Woolley (2011) review the literature on the impact of the gender of team members, and conclude that "recent evidence strongly suggests that team collaboration is greatly improved by the presence of women in the group".
 In an experiment conducted by Woolley et al. (2010), gender-balanced teams outperformed non-gender-balanced teams in complex tasks they were required to perform.
-Hoogendoorn et al. (2011) and Apesteguia et al. (2011) conducted experiments in which teams comprised of different proportions of male and female MBA students compete in maximizing their team's/ "firm's" wealth.
-Both studies find evidence implying that gender balanced-teams outperform non-gender-balanced teams.
-Similarly, Allmendinger and Hackman (1995) examine how the gender of the players in orchestras affected their functioning.
-They find that when women comprise roughly at least a third the orchestra, both men and women players were more satisfied with the orchestra's functioning.
+Hoogendoorn et al. (2011) and Apesteguia et al. (2012) conducted experiments in which teams comprised of different proportions of male and female MBA students compete in maximizing their team's/"firm's" wealth.
+Both studies find evidence implying that gender-balanced teams outperform non-gender-balanced teams.
+Similarly, Allmendinger and Hackman (1995) find that when women comprise roughly at least a third of an orchestra, both men and women players are more satisfied with the orchestra's functioning.